ibm-cloud-docs/text-to-speech/http.md

       <code>audio/wav</code>
     </td>
     <td>
-      <em>Waveform Audio File Format (WAV)</em> (<code>.wav</code>),
+      <em>Waveform Audio File Format (WAV)</em> (<code>.wav</code>) is
-      a standard created by Microsoft&reg; and IBM.
-A WAV file is a container that is often used for uncompressed audio bitstreams but can contain compressed audio, as well.
+      a standard container format that is often used for uncompressed audio bitstreams but can contain compressed audio, as well.
 Note that due to the streaming nature of the returned audio, the WAV file generated may not work in all audio players.
-Specifically, the attribute
-      <code>numSamples</code> in the header of the file is set to
-      <code>0</code> regardless of the length of the audio.
-For more
+Specifically, the attribute <code>numSamples</code> in the header of the file is set to <code>0</code> regardless of the length of the audio.
-      information, see
+      For more information, see
       <a target="_blank" href="https://en.wikipedia.org/wiki/WAV">en.wikipedia.org/wiki/WAV ![External link icon](../../icons/launch-glyph.svg "External link icon")</a>.
     </td>
   </tr>